 4. Remove from heat.
 Pour the jam through a fine sieve to remove any small lumps

 5. Let the jam cool.
-Serve as a spread on bread, roll or bun.
-Store the jam in an airtight container in and in the refrigerator
+Serve as a spread on toasted and buttered bread, roll or bun.
+Store the jam in an airtight container and in the refrigerator

 **If you see lumps in the jam, quickly remove the jam from heat.
 Remove the lumps out with a spoon

 1. If you can't get pandan (also known as screwpine) leaves, you can substitute with two to three drops of pandan extract